-Community First Responders (CFRs) are members of the community who are specially trained to respond to emergency 999 calls made to their local ambulance service.
+Community First Responders (CFRs) are volunteers who are trained to respond to emergency calls in conjunction with their local ambulance service, in our case

 What commitment does a CFR need to give?

 The role is entirely voluntary, although you are reimbursed for any mileage.
-There is a requirement for a minimum of 20hrs on-call each month, although we find that many of our CFRs frequently are on-call for more than 100hrs per month.
-One of our CFRs achieved just under 1,900hrs on-call in a single year.
+There is a requirement for a minimum of 4hrs on-call each week, although we find that many of our CFRs frequently are on-call for more than 100hrs per month.
+One of our CFRs recorded just under 1,900hrs on-call in a single year.